 To set up RARP, you need to know the Ethernet address (a.k.a. the MAC address) of the client computers to be installed.
-If you don't know this information, you can boot into "Rescue" mode (e.g., from the rescue floppy) and use the command ip addr show dev eth0.
+If you don't know this information, you can boot into "Rescue" mode and use the command ip addr show dev eth0.